 Code quality has a practical impact on both your agility and the cost of development.
 You can’t change buggy code fast enough to be truly agile.
 Existing bugs can easily increase dev costs (and time) by 10x.
-You can't afford not to fix them.
+You can't afford not to fix them. — Allen Holub

-While we expect this to be difficult when working with a distributed team and pull requests, we encourage all contributors to refactor whenever they see a specific issue and they are working on related code anyways (so that you can validate if your changes are helpful).
-This way, there is no need for extra refactoring tickets or epics.
+While we expect this to be difficult when working with a distributed team and pull requests, we encourage all contributors to refactor whenever they see a specific issue, and they are working on related code anyways (so that you can validate if your changes are helpful).
+This way, there is no need for extra refactoring tasks or epics.
 Let's experiment and see how far we get with this.

-Remember: You have to go slow before you can go fast.
+You have to go slow before you can go fast.
 Keep it simple.
 Done is better than perfect.
 Be pragmatic.
 Stay focused.

 Test Coverage ¶